denisa122/ProjectManagementApp/README.md

 - Assign tasks to team members and track project progress
 - Edit team members and manage project settings
 - Secure authentication using JWT
 - Modern, responsive frontend built with React.js and Tailwind CSS

+## 🚀 Deployment
+The application is deployed on [Render.com](https://collabhub-10hd.onrender.com).
+Due to using a basic Render plan, loading times may be longer at times.